The UK Accountants AI Visibility Leaderboard

 How this works - no smoke and mirrors

-We ask ChatGPT 11 questions a small business owner might genuinely ask when looking for an accountant — across 3 specialities (small business, SaaS & startup, chartered).
-Each question runs 3 times.
-If your firm gets mentioned in a response, you score.
+We ask ChatGPT 33 buyer-intent questions a small business owner, founder or finance leader might genuinely ask when looking for an accountant - across 3 specialities (small business, SaaS & startup, chartered).
+11 questions per speciality, each run 3 times to capture variance.
+That is 99 responses analysed.
+If your firm gets mentioned, you score.
 If you never come up, you score zero.
 We don't take money to rank firms higher.
-We don't hide the queries — they're below.
+We don't hide the queries - examples below.
 Run them yourself.

 Q1